daniel1noble/metaDigitise/README.md

 To extract from 1269_ligon_2009_Fig.3.png all we need to do is use the following code:

 ```
-data <- extract_points("./example_figs/mean_se/1269_Ligon_2009_Fig.3.png", "mean_se")
+data <- extract_points("./example_figs/mean_se/1269_Ligon_2009_Fig.3.png", plot_type="mean_se")
 ```

 Here the output will be stored to the `data` object, which is great because we can access this after we have clicked.
+We provide `mean_se` to the `plot_type` argument to specify that the plot is a graph showing the means and error of a set of groups.
+But, we could also specify `scatterplot` or `boxplot`, which will bring up a different set of prompts.
+See `?extract_points` for more information.
 When executing this function the user will be prompted in the console to answer relevant questions as the image / figure is being digitised.
 The first of these is whether the user would like to rotate the image:

 ```
 Rotate Image? y/n